 - We will send the information about your appeal to this organization.
-This information is called your "case file."
+This information is called your case file.
 You have the right to ask us for a copy of your case file.
 We are allowed to charge you a fee for copying and sending this information to you - You have a right to give the independent review organization additional information to support your appeal - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal

-If you had a "fast appeal" at Level 1, you will also have a "fast appeal" at Level 2
+If you had a fast appeal at Level 1, you will also have a fast appeal at Level 2

-- For the "fast appeal," the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal - However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- For the fast appeal, the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal - However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug

-If you had a "standard appeal" at Level 1, you will also have a "standard appeal" at Level 2
+If you had a standard appeal at Level 1, you will also have a standard appeal at Level 2

-• For the "standard appeal," if your request is for a medical item or service, the review organization must give you an answer to your Level 2 appeal within 30 calendar days of when it receives your appeal.
-If your request is for a Medicare Part B prescription drug, the

-• However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- For the standard appeal, if your request is for a medical item or service, the review organization must give you an answer to your Level 2 appeal within 30 calendar days of when it receives your appeal.
+If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 appeal within 7 calendar days of when it receives your appeal - However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 The independent review organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug